 Tempera Vs Acrylic Paint – What Is the Difference

-When starting as a newbie artist, the first thing you need to know before starting your foremost painting project is to figure out what art you are about to do and which paints are suitable for your art.
+When starting as a newbie artist, the first thing you need to know before starting your first painting project is to figure out what art you are about to do and which paints are suitable for your art.
 In the market, you’ll hear mostly about two types of paints: Acrylic and Tempera.
-And when it comes to deciding which one to choose among Tempera Vs Acrylic Paint, it is always considered a tough task.
+When it comes to deciding which one to choose among Tempera and acrylic Paint, is always considered a tough task.

 In this article, I have stated some major factors to help you choose the best one for you.
 To help you know the difference between both paints, I have discussed some basic comparisons of Tempera Vs Acrylic paint along with the details of tools that work best for both of them.
 Let’s dig into it.